 Beth Lisick (libretto, narrator) is a writer, actor and storytelling producer from the San Francisco Bay Area, currently living in New York.
 As an author, she has published six books including the novel Edie on the Green Screen (2020), the memoir collection Yokohama Threeway and Other Small Shames (2014), the New York Times bestselling comic memoir Everybody Into the Pool (2005), and the gonzo self-help manifesto and national bestseller Helping Me Help Myself (2008).
 With a grant from the Creative Work Fund, she collaborated on a chapbook series called Tell You What (2012) with the artists at Creativity Explored, a studio and gallery for artists with developmental disabilities.
 Beth’s acting credits include a role on the Emmy-winning Amazon series Transparent and lead roles in numerous independent films screened at Cannes, Sundance, Tribeca, and the San Francisco International Film Festival.
 She does voiceover work for museums, including the Smithsonian, The Metropolitan Museum of Art, and SFMOMA.
 Photo: Amy Sullivan

-Karina Denike (Joan) is a San Francisco-based vocalist, songwriter and bandleader who moves fluidly from intimate torch song chanteuse, to soul singer, to modern musical stylist to punk powerhouse.
+Karina Denike (Joan, aka Talkin’ Lady) is a San Francisco-based vocalist, songwriter and bandleader who moves fluidly from intimate torch song chanteuse, to soul singer, to modern musical stylist to punk powerhouse.
 KQED’s California Report says, “Denike possesses a voice so rich and luxuriant she sounds like she was born to sing any song that comes her way.”
 She has appeared on more than 30 albums on major and indie labels, sung on countless soundtracks and compilations, and tours extensively worldwide.
 A current member of bands NOFX, her own self–titled group, the Cottontails, the Red Room Orchestra and the Bluebelles, Denike is also known for her work with the Dance Hall Crashers, Ralph Carney’s Serious Jass Project, Tony Sly, Aaron Novik, Hepcat, Hope Sandoval and the Warm Inventions, and Fat Mike’s Home Street Home musical.
 She has been presented by SFJazz, Montreaux Jazz festival (Switzerland), Redding Festival (UK), and Outside Lands (SF).
 Photo: Joe Picard

-Michelle Amador’s (Margot) musical career is the result of a lifetime of familial influence, an exemplary education, and a desire to make the invisible visible through her music, vocal performance and words.
+Michelle Amador’s (Margot, aka Go-Go) musical career is the result of a lifetime of familial influence, an exemplary education, and a desire to make the invisible visible through her music, vocal performance and words.
 Michelle has been hailed as “silken-voiced” by the San Francisco Chronicle, and her compositions are prized by accomplished jazz musicians—most recently with saxophonist and composer Dayna Stephens recording his arrangement of her work, “Amber is Falling (Red and Yellow)” on a release featuring pianist Brad Mehldau, bassist Larry Grenadier, and drummer Eric Harland in 2017.
 In 2020, Amador releases You Are Where You Belong, an EP she recorded with producer and sound engineer Eli Crews (tUnE-yArDs, Questlove, Kathleen Hanna, Yoko Ono) at Figure8 recording in Brooklyn, NY.
 The songs will be accompanied by a series of collaborative music videos.

-Katy Stephan‘s (Frankie) voice has been featured in major motion picture soundtracks (XMen: Dark Phoenix, Catwoman, The Time Machine), TV movies and theme songs, and even in children’s toys.
+Katy Stephan‘s (Frankie, aka Friday) voice has been featured in major motion picture soundtracks (XMen: Dark Phoenix, Catwoman, The Time Machine), TV movies and theme songs, and even in children’s toys.
 She has been a soloist with the Oakland East Bay Symphony for concert versions of Candide, Follies and Leonard Bernstein’s Mass, and was a soloist on the Grammy-nominated recording of the Bernstein Mass with the Pacific Mozart Ensemble and Deutsches Symphonie-Orchester Berlin.
 She has performed in Germany, France, Italy, Brazil, Japan, Cyprus, the U.K. and the U.S. with various groups and projects.
 Katy composes and performs original music for theatre, dance, burlesque and circus.

-Jesse Olsen Bay (Don, choir) is a musician, composer and teacher who lives in Sebastopol, CA. He is well-known in the Bay Area and beyond as one-half of the avant-folk duo Ramon & Jessica, and also performs with the experimental percussion group Open Graves, and collaborates frequently with dance and theater.
+Jesse Olsen Bay (choir) is a musician, composer and teacher who lives in Sebastopol, CA. He is well-known in the Bay Area and beyond as one-half of the avant-folk duo Ramon & Jessica, and also performs with the experimental percussion group Open Graves, and collaborates frequently with dance and theater.
 Jesse’s work has received awards and support from the American Composer’s Forum, the Ucross Foundation, San Francisco Friends of Chamber Music, and the Isadora Duncan Awards, among others.
 He is currently working towards a credential in music therapy.

 Aurora Josephson (choir) is a musician and visual artist who currently resides in Portland, Oregon.
 Building on a foundation of operatic training and both a BA and MFA degrees in Music Performance from Mills College, she has forged a bold and unique vocal style.
 To unleash the limitless range of sonic possibilities in the voice, Josephson employs a variety of extended and unconventional techniques drawn from the worlds of contemporary composition, improvisation and rock.
 She has performed and recorded with Alvin Curran, Gianni Gebbia, Henry Kaiser, Joelle Leandre and William Winant, and musical groups Big City Orchestra, the Flying Luttenbachers, the Molecules, ROVA Saxophone Quartet and the Merce Cunningham Dance Company.